usnistgov/ACVP/README.md

 ```
 “***WARNING***WARNING***WARNING
-You are accessing a U.S. Government information system, which includes: 1) this computer,
-2) this computer network, 3) all computers connected to this network, and 4) all devices
-and storage media attached to this network or to a computer on this network.
-You understand
-and consent to the following: you may access this information system for authorized use
-only; you have no reasonable expectation of privacy regarding any communication of data
-transiting or stored on this information system; at any time and for any lawful Government
-purpose, the Government may monitor, intercept, and search and seize any communication or
-data transiting or stored on this information system; and any communications or data
-transiting or stored on this information system may be disclosed or used for any lawful
-Government purpose.
+You are accessing a U.S. Government information system, which includes: 1) this computer, 2) this computer network, 3) all computers connected to this network, and 4) all devices and storage media attached to this network or to a computer on this network.
+You understand and consent to the following: you may access this information system for authorized use only; you have no reasonable expectation of privacy regarding any communication of data transiting or stored on this information system; at any time and for any lawful Government purpose, the Government may monitor, intercept, and search and seize any communication or data transiting or stored on this information system; and any communications or data transiting or stored on this information system may be disclosed or used for any lawful Government purpose.
 ***WARNING***WARNING***WARNING”
 ```

 ## Configuring and using One-Time-Passwords (OTP)

-Please be aware that starting in the week of March 12th, 2018, the second-factor authentication based on OTP and associated workflows have been turned-on - see details [here](https://github.com/usnistgov/ACVP/wiki#second-factor-authentication-and-authorization-schema-for-accessing-and-working-with-the-nist-automated-cryptographic-validation-services).
+TOTP has been configured on all servers.
+See details [here](https://github.com/usnistgov/ACVP/wiki#second-factor-authentication-and-authorization-schema-for-accessing-and-working-with-the-nist-automated-cryptographic-validation-services).

 # Contribution guidelines

 If you want to contribute, please follow the simple rules below and send us pull requests.

-  - Updates to specs, JSON, etc should take place within the `./src/*.xml` files.
-  - Feel free to run `WindowsGenerateAllArtifacts.bat` (Windows) or `Makefile` (non-Windows) to ensure valid HTML and TXT files can be generated from the changes.
+- See [Metanorma](#how-to-use-metanorma) for installation instructions
+- Documents are templated out and organized into folders, find and edit the appropriate document and build the HTML or TXT file to ensure the changes are correct
-  - Create a Pull Request with the updated XML files.
-TravisCI will verify the XML can compile with `xml2rfc` and upload the artifacts to the `gh-pages` branch to be reflected on https://usnistgov.github.io/ACVP/
+- Create a Pull Request with the updated ADOC files.
+GitHub Actions will verify the files can compile.
+- Once approved, GitHub Actions will rebuild the `gh-pages` branch to be reflected on https://usnistgov.github.io/ACVP

 If you would like to talk to our developers, you may want to send email to our mailing list algotest@list.nist.gov.
 You may also report bugs or request new tests.